ImaCrea/boBot/README.md

 Feed it with posts written in Markdown from MailTape and it will backup tracks on MailTape server.
 It also detects if a track is not available anymore on SoundCloud and fix everything automagically.
 ☺️

-# About MailTape
-## MailTape feeds your inspiration with music, every Sunday morning.
+### MailTape feeds your inspiration with music, every Sunday morning.

 Each issue results from a collaboration between a featured guest curating the three first tracks and a curator, an illustrator and a writer from our crew.
 Dancers, musicians, illustrators, researchers, artists and creators of all kinds are following MailTape.